 About the Collegiate Inventors Competition

 The Collegiate Inventors Competition encourages and drives innovation and entrepreneurship at the collegiate level.
 A program of the National Inventors Hall of Fame, this competition recognizes and rewards the research, innovations and discoveries by college students and their advisers for projects leading to inventions that have the potential of receiving patent protection.
-Introduced in 1990, the competition has awarded more than $1 million to students for their innovative work and scientific achievement through the help of its sponsors.
+Introduced in 1990, the competition has featured more than 500 innovators who have created cutting-edge, world-changing inventions, and awarded more than $1 million of support to winning student teams for their innovative work and scientific achievement through the help of its sponsors.
 For more information, visit invent.org/collegiate-inventors.